oskarsrozitis/ubiquiti/README.md

-# Ubiquiti-hw
+# Ubiquiti / Test Task / Oskars Rozitis

-This project is a web application built with React, TailwindCSS, and Vite, designed to manage and display device lists and related functionalities.
+This project is a web application built with React (TSdx zero config cli), TailwindCSS, and Vite, designed to manage and display device lists and related functionalities.

 ## Prerequisites